LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `shapes`
-	simple geometric shapes implemented as both a prototype hierarchy and a class hierarchy
+	simple geometric shapes implemented as both a prototype hierarchy and a class hierarchy for comparing both approaches

 - `sicstus`
 	examples adapted from SICStus Objects documentation

 - `symbiosis`
-	examples of using Prolog built-in meta-predicates and module meta-predicates that take closures as arguments
+	examples of using Prolog non-standard built-in meta-predicates and module meta-predicates that take closures as arguments

 - `symdiff`
 	example of using parametric objects to implement symbolic